Ayush12521198/Weather_Dashboard/README.md

 Features

-    Search for a city to get the current weather Display weather information such as temperature, humidity, and weather conditions Responsive design
+    Search for a city to get the current weather Display weather information such as temperature, humidity,graph of 7 days forecast and weather conditions Responsive design

-Prerequisites

-Before you begin, ensure you have met the following requirements:

-    Node.js and npm installed on your machine
-    An API key from a weather service provider (e.g., OpenWeatherMap)

 Installation